 Understand the differences between simple assault and aggravated assault, as well as the associated penalties.
+For more information, read our blog or contact our Nashville criminal defense attorney at Collins Legal today.

 In Tennessee, there are two main types of assault crimes: simple assault and aggravated assault.
 However, there are major difference between the two including the severity of injury inflicted on the victim.